EricaDataAnalyst/Data-Automation_SQL-Server/README.md

 ## 🚀 About Me
+#### Summary:
+A proactive Business Analyst with 3 years’ work and education experience in analyzing, visualizing and storytelling Data under Business settings.
+#### Current Position
+Working as a Data Quality Intern under Data Enigneer team: providing ad hoc data report to business departments and data science team.
 #### Education:
 MS in Business Analytics + BS in Finance, minor Computer Information System;
 #### MBTI: